yantao0527/FastChat/docs/github_action.md

 The workflow `auto_release.yml` was created to automatically create a new release when a pull request with the label 'release' is merged into the main branch.

+## TODO

+- Enhance to diplay tag name on title of workflow log when running `Manual Release`.